RDFroeber/bevalkyri/README.md

   * I start with a set amount of money that I can use to buy houses
   * The more territory and houses I own, the more money I earn
   * I can buy Quests with my money and people
-  * Quest can return with more money or less(debt), more or less people, and sometimes the *Blood Crown*
+  * Quests can return with more money or less(debt), more or less people, and sometimes the *Blood Crown*
   * I win the game when I find the *Blood Crown*

 4. I want to save an existing player profile so that I can play as that player whenever I want.